uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/nuclear/sections/market-conditions/en_US.md

 Potentially, there are huge benefits for overseas investors working in partnership with UK companies.
 Strong relationships built in the UK are likely to translate into global opportunities.

 ### Supply chain opportunities

-Nuclear new build will be a major source of new opportunities for investors.
-We plan to build 12 new nuclear reactors in 5 sites by 2030.
-This will provide 16GWe of new nuclear capacity.
-These projects could lead to an estimated 40 million tonnes of CO2 emissions savings and the creation of around 35,000 jobs at the peak of construction.
+The industry has set out proposals to develop 18GW of nuclear generating capacity at 6 sites in the UK.
+These projects could lead to a significant reduction in CO2 emissions and the creation of around 35,000 jobs at the peak of construction.

-There are currently 3 major consortiums investing in our nuclear new builds:

-- EDF Energy/CGN
-- Horizon Nuclear Power
-- NuGeneration Limited

-We have new build sites in Hinkley Point, Somerset (EDF Energy), Sizewell, Suffolk (EDF Energy), Moorside, Sellafield (NuGeneration), Wylfa, Anglesey (Horizon), Oldbury, Gloucestershire (Horizon), and Bradwell, Essex (EDF Energy/CGN)
+We have new build sites in Hinkley Point C, Somerset, Sizewell, Suffolk, Moorside, Cumbria, Wlfa, Anglesey, Oldbury, Gloucestershire and Bradwell

 Decommissioning is another source of opportunity.
 [The Nuclear Decommissioning Authority](https://www.gov.uk/government/organisations/nuclear-decommissioning-authority) (NDA) is responsible for the decommissioning and clean up of our civil public sector nuclear legacy.
 We currently manage 17 sites through this process.
 Our goal is to achieve the end state for all sites by 2125.